Gaokao: Subjects before NCEE Reform

 The subjects tested in the National Higher Education Entrance Examination have changed over time.
-Traditionally, students would undertake either a set of "liberal-art" subjects or a set of "science" subjects, with some shared compulsory subjects which were Chinese, mathematics and a foreign language.
+Traditionally, students would undertake either a set of "art" subjects or a set of "science" subjects, with some shared compulsory subjects which were Chinese, mathematics and a foreign language.
 The subjects taken in the Examination affected the degree Examination, or implemented flexible systems for selecting the subjects to be tested, resulting in a number of different systems.
-But things are changing.
-A reform was announced in and begun from 2014 and will be completed by 2025.
+A multi-phased reform was announced in 2014 and was slated to be completed by 2025.

 "3+X" system

-As a pilot examination system used in order to promote education system reform, this examination system has been implemented in most parts of the country, including Beijing City, Tianjin City, Hebei Province, Liaoning Province, Jilin Province, Heilongjiang Province, Anhui Province, Fujian Province, Guangdong Province, Jiangxi Province, Henan Province, Shandong Province, Hubei Province, Shaanxi Province, Sichuan Province, Guizhou Province, Yunnan Province, Shanxi Province, Chongqing City, Gansu Province, Qinghai Province, Inner Mongolia, Guangxi, Ningxia, Xinjiang and Tibet.
-In the context of the reform of the National College Entrance Examination, this program will be suspended in Beijing, Tianjin, Shandong and Hainan provinces from 2020, and will be suspended in most provinces and cities in China from 2021.
-It will cease across Mainland China by 2022.
+As a pilot examination system used in order to promote education system reform, this examination system was implemented in most parts of the country, including Beijing, Tianjin, Hebei, Liaoning, Jilin, Heilongjiang, Anhui, Fujian, Guangdong, Jiangxi, Henan, Shandong, Hubei, Shaanxi, Sichuan, Guizhou, Yunnan, Shanxi, Chongqing, Gansu, Qinghai, Inner Mongolia, Guangxi, Ningxia, Xinjiang and Tibet.
+However, within the context of the reforms of the National College Entrance Examination, this program was suspended in Beijing, Tianjin, Shandong and Hainan provinces from 2020, and will be suspended in most provinces and cities in China from 2021.
+It ceased across mainland China by 2022.